CogniTechSystems/EdgeImpulse/projects/experiments/README.md

 ![Create Edge Impulse Project](assets/img/edge-impulse-project.jpg "Create Edge Impulse Project")

 Now it's time to create your Edge Impulse project.
-Head over to [Edge Impulse](https://studio.edgeimpulse.com/), log in, ad create your new project.
+Head over to [Edge Impulse](https://studio.edgeimpulse.com/), log in, and create your new project.

+Edge Impulse offers experiments to all users, with the community tier allowing up to three simultaneous experiments.
+Users on the Professional Plan and Enterprise tiers enjoy unlimited access to experiments.
+You can explore all the platform’s advanced features by signing up for an [Enterprise Trial](https://studio.edgeimpulse.com/trial-signup).

 ![Create Edge Impulse Project Dashboard](assets/img/edge-impulse-project-dashboard.jpg "Create Edge Impulse Project Dashboard")